chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/pricing.md

 - A *logical GiB* is the raw, uncompressed size of the data you send to Chroma—regardless of how it's stored or indexed internally.
 - You are only billed once per write, not for background compactions or reindexing.

+## Forking

+- Forking a collection costs **$0.03 per fork request**.
+- Forks are copy-on-write.
+You only pay for incremental storage written after the fork; unchanged data remains shared.
+- Forking is available on Chroma Cloud.
+Learn more on the [Collection Forking](./collection-forking) page.

 ## Reads

 Read costs are based on both the amount of data scanned and the volume of data returned: